-Most beginner vocalists come across the same types of issues – such as struggling to learn how to sing higher or stay on pitch during practice and performances.
-Read on as Grand Rapids, MI teacher Kelsey P. explains why – along with 3 simple fixes!
+Most beginner vocalists come across the same types of issues – such as struggling to learn how to sing higher and stay on pitch during practice and performances.
+Read on as Grand Rapids, MI teacher Kelsey P. explains why, plus three simple fixes!

-Having trouble hitting those high notes?
-Staying on pitch?
-Producing a clear tone?
+Having trouble hitting those high notes while staying on pitch and producing a clear tone?
 Do you ever feel like singing is really hard work, and notice your voice feels and sounds tired after just a short amount of singing?

 In most cases, all of these problems can be traced back to posture, tension, and breath.